Federal Chancellery, Berlin: Overview

 In the wings there are 300 offices of 20 m2 each and 13 winter gardens.
 In the southern office wing there is a canteen.
 In the northern office wing is the press and staff entrance next to the separate main police station.
 Beyond the Spree in the Chancellery Park to the west there is a helipad.
 The park is accessible via the Kanzleramtssteg, a double-storey bridge, for pedestrians and vehicles.

 In addition to the possibility of electronic communication, there is also a pneumatic tube system for filing documents.
+The two line system has a length of 1.3 km and 36 stations.
+Around 1000 messages a month are transferred via the tube system.
+The shipments are usually urgent transactions that cannot be forwarded electronically or via courier service, for example because they are classified or must be signed in the original.
+In 2024 it was decided to keep the system in operation because it still provides the best protection against espionage.

 Visitor groups are allowed, albeit under extremely high security standards, with entrance control similar to an international airport, with passport control, previously prepared and approved lists of names, and attendance of each group of visitors by BKA officials.

 Art in the Chancellery

 The Chancellery complex is not only home to important works of classical modernism, but also works by contemporary German and international artists.

-The main work in the chancellery is the monumental iron sculpture Berlin by the Basque sculptor Eduardo Chillida.
+The main work in the chancellery is the monumental iron sculpture Berlin by the Spanish sculptor Eduardo Chillida.
 The 5.5-metre-high and 87.5-ton sculpture, with its two almost touching arms, evokes associations such as rapprochement, division and unification, which can be understood as intended political symbolism.
 The sculpture occupies a similar position as Henry Moore's Large Two Forms at the Bonn Chancellery, and is of similar symbolism.